AltaJD/PostureResearchProject/gui/ReadMe.md

 Alarm generated at XX:XX AM/PM, dd-mm-yy.
 Lasted for XX mins.
 ### 16. New Data Entry upon Registration (DONE)
 The app requests and store more data, such as age, gender, weight, height, and shoulder size [XL, L, M, S, XS]
+### 17. Pause monitoring (TODO)
+User have the choice to Pause Monitoring for X mins.

 ## Installation and Usage
 ### 1. Clone the repository: